grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 The value of the `canonical` URL should be the full URL of the canonical page.
 For example, `https://grafana.com/docs/writers-toolkit/`.

+All pages that are reused using Hugo mounts, should have the canonical front matter set.
 For content reused in Grafana Cloud, prefer the open source documentation as the canonical page.

 ### Cascade